-Should we stop managing performance and start coaching?
+Should we stop managing performance and start coaching?by

 It's time to turn performance management on its head.
 Rather than managing performance, managers should be coaching.